Edit

 This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information, see How to back up and restore the registry in Windows.

-The Netlogon portion of this hotfix gives administrators greater control as described earlier in this article.
-You should apply the fix to every DC.
-Also, to prevent a DC from attempting dynamic updates of certain DNS records that by default are dynamically updated by Netlogon, use Regedt32.exe to configure the following registry value:
+Netlogon manages the registration of a DC's DNS record.
+To prevent a DC from attempting dynamic updates of certain DNS records that by default are dynamically updated by Netlogon, use Regedt32.exe to configure the following registry value:

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Netlogon\Parameters